richinex/pymultieis/docs/source/how-it-works.rst

 The batch fitting algorithm implemented in :code:`pymultieis` is described in the paper On the Analysis of Non-stationary Impedance Spectra by Alberto Battistel, Guoqing Du, and Fabio La Mantia.
 Fitting is done via complex non-linear optimization of the model parameters using two approaches - deterministic and stochastic.
-The deterministic optimization uses the BFGS/L-BFGS routines provided by the Pytorch-minimize package which uses the real first and second derivatives computed via automatic differentiation.
+The deterministic optimization is based on the BFGS/L-BFGS solvers provided by the Pytorch-minimize package which uses the real first and second derivatives computed behind the scenes via autograd.
 The stochastic option uses Adam optimizer from the torch.optim.Optimizer class.

 Rather than rely on the use prefit and use previous approach to batch-fitting,